Chase-Hao/Hao_Portfolio/content/projects/Strategy/Backtrader learning.md

 ---
 date: "2021-11-01"
 math: true
-title: Backtrader testing
+title: Backtrader testingbacktrader
 type: book
 weight: 30
 diagram: true
 ---

 ## Goal:
+There are a few examples I write to test 'backtrader' and 'Pandas_TA' packages in python
-- Backtrader test different types of dataset and strategy
+- Use 'Backtrader' to test different types of datasets and strategies
-- Use Pandas_TA to create different indicator and test it in backtrader
+- Use Pandas_TA to create different indicators
 <br></br>
 ## Requirement
 ---